 |17.||Sony A77||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the X-H1 has a hotshoe, while the TG-4 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the TG-4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the TG-4 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TG-4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TG-4 was succeeded by the Olympus TG-5.
+Both the X-H1 and the TG-4 have been discontinued, but can regularly be found used on ebay.
+The TG-4 was replaced by the Olympus TG-5, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.